-Scientific reports indicate that the modern farming methods have overused the natural resource base.
+Scientific reports indicate that modern farming methods have overused the natural resource base:

-(i) Green revolution, due to increased use of chemical fertilizers, has led to loss of soil fertility.
+- Green revolution, due to the increased use of chemical fertilizers, has led to loss of soil fertility.

-(ii) Use of ground water with due help of tubewells for irrigation has reduced the level of ground water.
+- The use of groundwater with due help of tubewells for irrigation has reduced the level of groundwater.

 Q.10.
 What are the sources of irrigation in Palampur?

 Ans.
-Palampur holds a well developed system of irrigation.
-Due to introduction of electricity irrigation system transformed from Persian wheels to electric-run tubewells.
-Initially, the first few tubewells were installed by the government and then by mid of 1970s the entire cultivated area of 200 hectare was irrigated by privately installed tubewells.
+Palampur holds a well-developed system of irrigation.
+Due to the introduction of electricity irrigation system transformed from Persian wheels to electric-run tubewells.
+Initially, the first few tubewells were installed by the government and then by mid-1970s the entire cultivated area of 200 hectares was irrigated by privately installed tubewells.

 Q.11.
 What is Green Revolution?
 Which crop has benefitted the most due to Green Revolution?

 Q.12.
-What problems do farm laborers face in terms of employment?
+What problems do farm labourers face in terms of employment?
 Explain any three problems.

-(b) Availability of labor: Too much availability of labor forces the laborers to work on lower wages.
+- Availability of labour: Too much availability of labour forces the labourers to work on lower wages.

 Q.13.
 Explain any three modern farming methods.

-(a) Use of HYV seeds: Use of High Yielding Variety seeds promises larger quantity of production of food grains.
+- Use of HYV seeds: The use of High Yielding Variety seeds promises a larger quantity of production of food grains.

-The factors responsible for poor economic conditions of farm laborers like Dala and Ramkali are:
+The factors responsible for poor economic conditions of farm labourers like Dala and Ramkali are: